levovix0/localize/README.md

   }
 }
 ```
-note: static translations are generated for each **nimble packege** that uses localize, in package root directory
+* Static translations are generated for each **nimble packege** that uses localize, in package root directory

 ## specifing context
 ```nim